 Introduction

-Despite high-profile sexual harassment scandals (e.g. Stewart and Cooper, 2020) it has been argued that in classical music, #MeToo has led to less of a reckoning than many other industries (Madonna, 2019).
+Despite high-profile sexual harassment scandals (e.g. Stewart and Cooper, 2020), it has been argued that in classical music, #MeToo has led to less of a reckoning than in many other industries (Madonna, 2019).
 Higher music education institutions, which historically and to some extent today have been dominated by classical music, have also seen only a limited amount of scrutiny.
 Nevertheless, there is plenty of evidence that sexual harassment and misconduct – often teachers targeting students, as well as bullying and emotional abuse (Bull, 2019) – does occur in higher music education (e.g. Kopelman et al., 2020; Pidd, 2013).
 Despite this evidence in the public domain, there remains little academic research on abuse in music education (although see Baker and Cheng, 2021; Gisler and Emmenegger, 1998; Hofmann, 2015; Pace, 2013a; Simpson, 2010).
-Similarly in the classical music industry, researchers have only recently begun to document sexual harassment (Scharff, 2020; Hennakam and Bennett, 2018; Incorporated Society of Musicians, 2018; Keil and Kherija, 2022).
+Similarly, in the classical music industry, researchers have only recently begun to document sexual harassment (Scharff, 2020; Hennakam and Bennett, 2018; Incorporated Society of Musicians, 2018; Keil and Kherija, 2022).
 This chapter provides a theoretical framing for studying sexual misconduct in higher music education by analysing the context that enables its occurrence in higher classical music education institutions, focusing on the UK to exemplify this discussion.

-It has been suggested that neoliberal reforms of higher education have created a climate where fears of reputational damage leading to ‘institutional airbrushing’ (Phipps, 2018: 230) whereby higher education institutions cover up instances of abuse by silencing victims and protecting high profile members of the institution.
+It has been suggested that neoliberal reforms of higher education have created a climate in which fears of reputational damage lead to ‘institutional airbrushing’ (Phipps, 2018: 230), whereby higher education institutions cover up instances of abuse by silencing victims and protecting high-profile members of the institution.
 Phipps draws on a broad understanding of neoliberalism as a form of ‘rationality in which everything is understood through the metaphor of capital’ (2018: 3).
-This is in line with widely-used definitions of neoliberalism in this context as ‘the encouragement of market mechanisms in public HE’ (McCaig, 2018: 17).
-However, I follow McCaig (2018) in arguing that this broad definition does not accurately describe recent policy developments in higher education in many countries such as the UK.
+This is in line with widely used definitions of neoliberalism in this context as ‘the encouragement of market mechanisms in public HE’ (McCaig, 2018: 17).
+However, I follow McCaig (2018) in arguing that this broad definition does not accurately describe recent policy developments in higher education in many countries, such as the UK.
 Instead, ‘neoliberalism in this context […] implies the use of market incentives by governments within a regulated system in an effort to change behaviours, be they institutional, academic or student behaviours’ (McCaig, 2018: 18).
 Furthermore, while neoliberal reforms in higher education, in particular marketization, have indeed had profound impacts, sexual harassment – and inadequate institutional responses to it – have longer histories that go back earlier than neoliberal reforms (as documented by Pace (2013)).
 Therefore, I argue that the role of neoliberal market reforms in creating a conducive context for sexual misconduct in higher music education in the UK context is contradictory and uneven.
 This means that rather than looking to neoliberalism as a key factor explaining the context in which sexual misconduct remains unaddressed, it is necessary to examine how cultures of gendered hierarchy, authority and power in classical music, as elsewhere, create a climate that enables abuse.
-These cultures are embedded into the social relations, technologies and materialities that create classical music’s aesthetic, and enter into its institutions and to some degree, its repertoire (Bull, 2019).
+These cultures are embedded into the social relations, technologies and materialities that create classical music’s aesthetic, and enter into its institutions and, to some degree, its repertoire (Bull, 2019).
 This means that while paying attention to the impacts of neoliberal reforms, we have to primarily look to the longer histories of the genre and its institutions to make sense of sexual harassment and abuses of power in classical music.